blekinge/k8s-setup-journey/PFSense K8S Network.md

 As for the USB3 Ethernet interface...
 Well, the server only has two network interfaces, and I use both.
 So a extra network interface was needed, and this seems to work well enough.

 I want my Kubernetes cluster to consist of both VMs and physical nodes.
-Furthermore I want the physical nodes to be placed in a nearby shed.
+Furthermore, I want the physical nodes to be placed in a nearby shed.
 Thus, I need to have WI-FI connection to the nodes.
 But I do NOT want the Kubernetes system to have to deal with WI-FI connection.
 Kubernetes networking is complex enough as it is.
 Thus, by using two WI-FI Routers, I could isolate Kubernetes from WI-FI.

 How was this set up
 --------------------------------